Title: The Upside of Unrequited

 My number one thought is: I’m never going to stop crying over how perfect this book is.

 Let’s talk about how body-positive this is.
 (Please take in mind that all of this applies only to me, who is also plus-size.
-I don’t need to prove this but I think at 109kg, I count as fat.)
+I don’t need to prove this but I think that at 109kg, I count as fat.)

 Molly (the only girl I want to cry over ever again, Nina Zenik is shook) is seventeen and is fully aware that she’s fat.
 She is so aware that sometimes she just doesn’t want people to actually notice it.